 Best site for betting on the Czech league: Bet365

 Bet365 are the best bookmaker that I have come across in terms of coverage for the Czech League.
-You can expect to find 80+ markets to bet on for pretty much every match, which is right up there with even the highest profile European games.
-They offer some of the best prices for the Gambrinus Liga as well, making it all the more profitable for acca bets.
+I found a great range of markets to bet on for pretty much every match.

 The Main Contenders